cetorres/mvvm-demo/README.md

 # MVVM Demo
 Simple iOS app I created to demo the MVVM design pattern.
 It makes a request to a REST API and shows the data in a tableview with sections based on the data and a business logic.

-It implements concepts of network requests to a REST API, data serialization, delegates (protocols), services, async/non-blocking programming and others.
+It implements concepts of network requests to a REST API, JSON data serialization into models, delegates (protocols), services, async/non-blocking programming and others.

 Created using Swift, UIKit and CocoaPods.